trichimtrich/ohwait/README.md

 - ~~Currently `co_code` in code object is changed permanently.
 So when doing injection, bytecodes need satisfy the revisiting of the routines (How about redo the injection with the new code object for each frame).~~
 - Generator wrapper for each subroutine also needs to be collected by GC.
 - Heap overflow can happen if your function doesn't have enough room (after `CALL_FUNCTION` bytecode) for replacing bytecode to unpack and yield data. (eg: function with only this line of code `return ohwait(coro)` ).
 Current payload size is 8 bytes.
+- We use `UNPACK_SEQUENCE` in payload, it requires extra stack buffer in frame (in this case +2), otherwise will receive SIGSEGV.
+[Check this](https://github.com/python/cpython/blob/3.8/Objects/frameobject.c#L665)
 - Code object for every functions in call-chain after `ohwait` are changed permanently, because we patch the `co_code` directly, not the `frame` (different between each call to the same function).
 So if code uses indirect call for mixed `ohwait`, `non-ohwait` functions, unexpected behaviour will happen.
 Eg:
 ```python
 async def coro(): ...